 Queen Elizabeth II

 Kate Middleton’s classic, understated style always grabs attention.
-So when she does don a wristwatch in public, it’s no surprise that she goes for Cartier.
-Specifically, a Cartier Ballon Blue without any frilly feminine details, but with a blue cabochon crown that matches her sapphire engagement ring.
+Despite her flair for fine fashions, she’s not much of a watch enthusiast.
+However, when she does don a wristwatch in public, it’s no surprise that she goes for Cartier.
+Her model of choice is the classic Ballon Bleu.
+It features a modest 33mm case, stainless steel construction, and blue cabochon crown that matches her iconic sapphire engagement ring.

-Prince Andrew wears Rolex, and only Rolex.
-The platinum Rolex Day-Date has been the Duke of York’s preferred watch for around 25 years, making him a one-watch kind of guy.
+Prince Andrew is a devoted Rolex man through and through.
+The platinum Rolex Day-Date has been the Duke of York’s preferred watch for around 25 years.
+However, he also has a number of other Rolex models in his collection, including a Submariner.

 The British monarchy is steeped in tradition—no surprise there.
 But it’s interesting to take a look at the differences between the old guard and the new.
 While the Queen and her sons stick to classic, well-bred Swiss names when it comes to their watches, the next generation seems to have taken a different tack.
 The younger royals go for stainless steel sports watches, the arguably more “accessible” timepieces.
 Is this an indication of a break from the more traditional?
 Only time will tell.

 Editor’s Note: This article was originally published on February 13, 2013.
-We have updated it to include new information.
+We have updated it in 2019 to include new information.

 Images ©: Header; Jason Bell/Pool.
 1; Jaeger-LeCoultre.
 2; Reuters.
 3; Stefan Postles/Getty Images.
 4; Wikimedia Commons.